cbeauhilton/beauhilton.com/posts/geocheatcode.md

 print(
        "Hello."
        "My name is Google."
-       "I am really good at guessing what you meant to search for." f"Your query was {query}."
+       "I am really good at guessing what you meant." f"Your query was {query}."
-       "Here are the coordinates you probably wanted me to retrieve." f"The latitude is {lat}, and the longitude is {lon}."
+       "Here are the coordinates you probably wanted." f"The latitude is {lat}, and the longitude is {lon}."
 )